VLucet/rgovcan/README.md

 #### ~ WIP ~

 The tibble returned by `opencan_search` comprises a column formed of a list of tables.
 Those tables list the available datasets and file format availables.
-A function `opencan_get_???` will return this infor for a given record and will allow the suer to download `.CSV` files and possibly `.shp` spatial data files.
+A function `opencan_get_???` will return this information for a given record and will allow the user to download `.CSV` files and possibly `.shp` spatial data files.